NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 The Player has exactly one Buddy.

-A Buddy MUST NOT be replaced by another Buddy merely because the Player develops a meaningful relationship with an NPC.
+A Buddy MUST NOT be replaced by another NPC.

 NPCs MUST NOT become Buddies during play.